Jamaal Lascelles: International career

-Lascelles has represented England at all youth international levels from under-18 to under-21.
+A former youth international, Lascelles represented England at all youth international levels from under-18 to under-21.

 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June, in a 3–0 win in a warm-up game against Uruguay.

 On 27 February 2014, Lascelles received his first under-21 call-up for the 2015 UEFA European Under-21 Championship qualifying match against Wales.
 He made his debut, and only under-21 appearance, starting in the qualifying match against Moldova on 9 September 2014.

 Personal life

 Lascelles has a partner, Harpinder Rai.
-They have two children.
+They have three children.